-1.2 SCOPE
+1.2 Scope

-- 1.2.1 The Guidelines stipulate the minimum standards for the operations of CGCs that provide credit guarantees to Participating Financial Institutions (PFIs). - 1.2.2 The provisions of these guidelines shall apply to CGCs licensed by the CBN.
-PFIs shall comply with the provisions of this Guidelines as it relates to their activities.

-- 1.2.3 PFIs may apply for and obtain a guarantee from any CGC licensed by the CBN, for any loan granted to MSMEs. - 1.2.4 MSMEs may apply and obtain a guarantee from any CGC licensed by the CBN, in order to facilitate the process of MSMEs obtaining loans from PFIs at better terms.
+- 1.2.1 This Guidelines stipulate the minimum standards for the operations of CGCs in Nigeria. - 1.2.2 The provisions of these guidelines shall apply to CGCs licensed by the CBN. - 1.2.3 PFIs shall comply with the provisions of this Guidelines as it relates to their activities. - 1.2.4 PFIs may apply for and obtain a guarantee from only CGCs licensed by the CBN, for any loan granted to MSMEs. - 1.2.5 MSMEs may apply and obtain a guarantee from any CGC licensed by the CBN, in order to facilitate the process of MSMEs obtaining loans from PFIs at better terms. - 1.2.6 A CGC may guarantee only loans originated by PFIs excluding impaired assets that had been acquired.